PANCHO7532/guanaco-webserver/README.md

 1) Parent directory actually goes to root instead of previous folder
 2) Range header may crash the server due to lack of error handling
 3) Media streaming returns an 239 byte content in Chromium based browsers (Chrome, Opera, etc)
-4) Title header bugged when displaying the contents of an subfolder without index

 ### TO-DO
 1) Virtual Servers